SpenceKonde/ATTinyCore/avr/extras/ATtiny_1634.md

 * [Bare Boards](https://www.tindie.com/products/DrAzzy/attiny1634-breakout-wserial-header-bare-board/)

 ### PB3 silicon errata workaround
-If you have no need to use the WDT, but do have a need to use PB3 as an input, you can keep the WDT running by putting it into interrupt mode, with an empty interrupt, at the cost of just 10b of flash, and an ISR that executes in 11 clock cycles every 8 seconds, and an extra 1-4uA of power consumption (negligible compared to what the chip consumes when not sleeping, and you'll turn it off while sleeping anyway - see below).
+If you have no need to use the WDT, but do have a need to use PB3 as an input, you can keep the WDT running by putting it into interrupt mode, with an empty interrupt, at the cost of just 10b of flash, an ISR that executes in 11 clock cycles every 8 seconds, and an extra 1-4uA of power consumption (negligible compared to what the chip consumes when not sleeping, and you'll turn it off while sleeping anyway - see below) - so the real impact of this issue is in fact very low, assuming you know about it and don't waste hours or days trying to figure out what is going on.

 ```c
 //put these lines in setup